umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Migrate-Existing-Site/index.md

 ![delete-from-app-data](images/App_Data-DELETE.png)

 That was it!
-Now you are ready to start the actual migraion process, or in other words: **now the real fun begins!**
+Now you are ready to start the actual migration process, or in other words: **now the real fun begins!**

 ## 4. Prepare your Cloud project